-The Minister for Finance guarantees the repayment and servicing of monies invested by depositors in the Post Office Savings Bank.
+The Minister for Finance ("the Minister") guarantees the repayment and servicing of moneys invested by depositors in the Post Office Savings Bank.
 An Post remits the net proceeds to the National Treasury Management Agency (the Agency).
-The Post Office Savings Bank Fund ("Fund") does not form part of the Exchequer.
+The Post Office Savings Bank Fund ("Fund") does not form part of the Exchequer and is reported separately to the National Debt of Ireland.

 The proceeds from Post Office Savings Bank deposits are the Fund's primary source of funding.
-The Fund utilises these proceeds:
+These proceeds are utilised:

-- to invest in Irish Government Bonds as part of a secondary bond trading portfolio; - to undertake sale and repurchase (repo) transactions of Irish Government Bonds as an intermediary between the National Debt and other market counterparties; - to advance surplus monies in the Fund to the Exchequer as Ways and Means advances; - to provide short-term funding to the State Claims Agency (SCA) and the National Development Finance Agency (NDFA) for the purpose of funding their activities; and - to provide Central Treasury loans to designated state bodies such as local authorities and other designated non-commercial state bodies in accordance with the National Treasury Management Agency (Amendment) Act 2000.
+- to invest in Irish Government Bonds as part of a secondary bond trading portfolio; - to undertake sale and repurchase (repo) transactions of Irish Government Bonds as an intermediary between the NTMA and other market counterparties; - to advance surplus monies in the Fund to the Exchequer as Ways and Means advances; - to provide short-term funding to the State Claims Agency (SCA) and the National Development Finance Agency (NDFA) for the purpose of funding their activities; and - to provide central treasury loans to designated bodies such as local authorities and other non-commercial state bodies in accordance with the National Treasury Management Agency (Amendment) Act 2000.